J Cancer 2018; 9(21):3867-3873. doi:10.7150/jca.28588

 Discussion and conclusions

 Liver metastasis is an important biological feature of CRC, and it is also an important factor of recurrence and poor prognosis of CRC patients.
 Combining molecular and traditional treatments may lead to an improved Overall Survival (OS), a reduction in intrahepatic recurrence, and a decreased toxicity of perioperative therapies.
 The process of liver metastasis of CRC depends on multiple complex interactions between cancer cells in the tumor and host-derived cells in the microenvironment in both the primary tumor and secondary organs.
 In contrast to the complex and diverse oncogenes and tumor suppressor genes involved in cancer, miRNAs with tumor promoting or tumor suppressing effects have many more advantages .
-Identification of miRNAs, including exosomal miRNAs, involving in liver metastasis could lead to the development of more accurate detection methods for early diagnosis, treatment and prognosis of CRCLM.
+Identification of miRNAs, including exosomal miRNAs, involved in liver metastasis could lead to the development of more accurate detection methods for early diagnosis, treatment and prognosis of CRCLM.
 With the continued improvements of miRNA expression profiling, and the development of more stable, effective and low-toxic miRNA mimics and inhibitors, the number of drugs targeting miRNAs has increased at much faster pace.
-Although the research and the analysis on miRNAs especially the exosomal miRNAs in CRCLM are full of challenges, the prospects are still very broad.
-The role of miRNAs in CRCLM will receive more extensive attention.
-It seems that miRNA-based therapeutics as adjuvant tools of targets will become realities in the near future after the technical limitations are overcome.
+It seems that miRNA-based therapeutics as adjuvant tools of targets will be realized in the near future once we overcome the technical limitations.
+Although the research on miRNAs especially the exosomal miRNAs in CRCLM are full of challenges, the prospects are still very broad.

 Conflicts of Interest